sarahgharbi/sarahgharbi.github.io/_pages/about.md

   - /about.html
 ---
 {% include base_path %}
-I am a PhD candidate in Public Economics at the University of Cologne, Germany.
-I am also affiliated to the [ECONtribute: Markets & Public Policy](https://econtribute.de/about-us-econtribute/) Cluster of Excellence.
-I recently transferred from University of Mannheim, where I started my PhD.
-I previously worked as a researcher at [ZEW](https://www.zew.de/en/) -- Leibniz-Zentrum für Europäische Wirtschaftsforschung.
+I am a PhD candidate in Applied Economics at the University of Cologne, Germany.
+I am affiliated with the [ECONtribute: Markets & Public Policy](https://econtribute.de/about-us-econtribute/) Cluster of Excellence.
+I recently transferred from the University of Mannheim, where I started my PhD.
+I previously worked as a researcher at [ZEW](https://www.zew.de/en/) -- Leibniz Center for European Economic Research.

 Before starting my PhD, I interned at the University of California Santa Barbara as a research assistant with Pr.
 Youssef Benzarti, working on taxation.
-I hold a MSc in Economics from ENSAE/Polytechnique where I specialized in Microeconomics and Public Economics.
+I hold an MSc in Economics from ENSAE/Polytechnique specializing in Microeconomics and Public Economics.